jorool/hi-lo-game/README.md

 - Each player is dealt one card faced up
 - The player with the highest card wins

 A match consist of 5 rounds.
-The winner of the match is the player who has won the most games.
+The winner of the match is the player who has won the most rounds.

 Ex: